The Green School Way

 Caroline says she can’t wait to become an integral part of GSNZ by modelling sustainability, while supporting the school’s future creators and entrepreneurs to transform the world by making sustainable choices available to everyone.

-Both are passionate, facilitators of learning and strongly believe it is their task to enthuse, motivate and empower students in discovering and achieving their personal potential.
-Creating and developing positive relationships is at the forefront of their practice, as is providing an environment where students feel emotionally safe and positive.
+Whaea Di has been on the Green School in New Zealand journey since day dot as one of our founding teachers.
+She is a passionate educator and strongly believes it is an educator’s task to enthuse, motivate and empower students in discovering and achieving their personal potential.
+Creating and developing positive relationships is at the forefront of her practice, as is providing an environment where students feel emotionally safe and positive.

 Di is mum to two young boys, Kupa and Kyan, and the proud wife of Phil.
 Nicknamed Whaea Dancing Di she sure knows how to get people in the zone.
 Look out for her dance moves in assembly!

-Both are looking forward to supporting Green School students in gaining the skills they need to help them thrive in this ever-changing world.
+She thrives on supporting Green School students in gaining the skills they need to help them thrive personally, in this ever-changing world.

 “Green School holds onto and cherishes the best of traditional curriculum and methodology, but also acknowledges the siren call of the future and is responding with courage, imagination and innovation.”